 Comparative Effectiveness of Breast Cancer Screening and Diagnostic Evaluation by Extent of Breast Density

-The purpose of this study is to evaluate the impact of the North Carolina breast density legislation on the use of supplemental screening among a population-based group of women undergoing regular screening mammography.
+The purpose of this study was to evaluate the impact of the North Carolina breast density legislation on the use of supplemental screening among a population-based group of women undergoing regular screening mammography.

 The goal of this study was to compare the effectiveness of mammography and breast MRI for the detection of second breast cancer events among women with a personal history of breast cancer.